seL4/camkes-tool/docs/index.md

   value as mapping to something like an interrupt number or a signal type, although they do not necessarily represent hardware messages.

+**Export Connector**

+> A special type of connector which can only appear inside a compound component's composition section.
+It can be used to connect one of the compound component's interfaces to an interface of an internal instance declared in the compound component's composition section.
+Interfaces of compound components connected with an export connector are considered "Virtual Interfaces".
+Interfaces of internal instances connected to virtual interfaces are known as "Exported Interfaces".

+**Exported Interface**

+> An interface of an internal instance connected to a virtual interface with an export connector.

 **Instance**

 > An instantiation of a component type.
 Of course 'instance' can be used to